hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_virtual_instance.html.markdown

 A `three_tier_configuration` block supports the following:

-* `app_resource_group_name` - (Optional) The name of the application Resource Group where SAP system resources will be deployed.
+* `app_resource_group_name` - (Required) The name of the application Resource Group where SAP system resources will be deployed.
 Changing this forces a new resource to be created.

 * `application_server_configuration` - (Optional) An `application_server_configuration` block as defined below.
 Changing this forces a new resource to be created.